Emerging and Ongoing Research on IBS

 To date, IBS is typically diagnosed clinically based on the definition provided by the American College of Gastroenterology, which simply states IBS as abdominal pain with disordered bowel movements.
 However, this definition still has not yet been validated.1

 There is currently no gold standard diagnostic method for IBS.
 Instead, there are several sets of symptom-based guidelines that may be used to correctly diagnose IBS.
-The detailed guidelines are the Manning criteria and the Rome IV criteria, which was published in spring 2016.1
+The detailed guidelines are the Manning criteria and the Rome IV criteria, which were published in spring 2016.1

 Lifestyle modifications

 Lifestyle modification, including exercise, may improve IBS symptoms.
-Results from a recent study showed that physical activity of 20 to 60 minutes of moderate to vigorous exertion 3 times a week for 12 weeks resulted in a significant reduction in IBS symptoms compared to inactivity.
+Results from one study showed that physical activity of 20 to 60 minutes of moderate to vigorous exertion 3 times a week for 12 weeks resulted in a significant reduction in IBS symptoms compared to inactivity.
 Other studies suggest adequate sleep and stress management may improve IBS symptoms.1

 There have been studies on the effect of food on IBS symptoms.
-In particular, studies on gluten showed that a gluten-free diet in people with diarrhea-predominant IBS, and without celiac disease, resulted in reduced bowel movement frequency after 4 weeks.
-In addition, there is ongoing research on the effect of a low-FODMAP diet.
-FODMAPs are fermentable oligosaccharides, disaccharides, monosaccharides, and polyols found in the diet, such as fructose.
-Preliminary results show that a low-FODMAP diet had a significant improvement on IBS symptoms.1
+In particular, studies on gluten showed that a gluten-free diet in people with diarrhea-predominant IBS, and without celiac disease, resulted in reduced bowel movement frequency after 4 weeks.1

 Probiotics